BhavyaSandhu/Data-Science-Project/README.md

 # Data-Science-Project
-This is a read me file for my prject on diabetes prediction
+This is a read me file for my project on diabetes prediction